A partial visual history of Sugru

-A little film inspired by a hack by a sugru user gets 50,000 views in a week.
+A little film inspired by a project by a Sugru user gets 50,000 views in a week.

 It's an amazing idea, and people are inspired.

-All of the feedback makes us very confident that it’s not just for fun — it’s a great technical solution.
+All of the feedback makes us very confident that it's not just for fun — it's a great household solution.

-While continuing to keep community creativity at the heart of what we do, we get focused on bringing sugru to the next level, where more people can find it when they need it.
-When their cables break, or the fridge door cracks, or their hiking boots leak.
+While continuing to keep community creativity at the heart of what we do, we get focused on bringing Sugru to the next level, where more people can find it when they need it.
+When their cables break, their fridge door cracks, or their kid's school shoes start to leak.

-Hack of the month from Rob in sussex shows how to make glow in the dark tent pegs with sugru.
+Fix of the month from Rob in Sussex shows how to make glow in the dark tent pegs with Sugru.

 The team reaches 15 people and we started to feel like…sardines in our space.
 For months we'd been trying to wrangle the empty unit next door… we finally get the keys!
 From the left: Roberto, Charlotte, Sal, Rodrigo, Nanette, Suki, Ben, James, Justyna, Me, Eva, Rafal, Madeleine, Tom.
 Missing = Roger, off doing his thing :)

-Hack of the month goes to @Robiot6 on our community forum for her clever thinking - "My fridge is not very practical for our family usage, I was missing a silly 0.5cm to be able to stack our yogurts - sugru fixed it for me!"
-A simple and elegant solution that would be difficult to do without sugru - awesome!
+Fix of the month goes to @Robiot6 on our community forum for her clever thinking - "My fridge is not very practical for our family usage, I was missing a silly 0.5cm to be able to stack our yogurts - Sugru fixed it for me!"
+A simple and elegant solution that would be difficult to do without Sugru - awesome!

-Back in March, a super cool sugru user called Eimear sent us an image of a sugru repair she’d just done for one of her students, Foridha, whose wheelchair joy-stick controller kept breaking.
+Back in March, a super cool Sugru user called Eimear sent us an image of a repair she'd just done for one of her students, Foridha, whose wheelchair joy-stick controller kept breaking.
 It didn't hold up unfortunately so around now she got back in touch to ask for help.
-James was taking the community emails that day, and he noticed the postcode – Foridha and Eimear were only down the road!
+James was taking the customer support emails that day, and he noticed the postcode – Foridha and Eimear were only down the road!
 So he and Ben jumped on their bikes to give them a hand.

 The fix of the month goes to Joanne who reminds us that sometimes a fix can make a big difference, not just a small one.